Updated December 2015

 - 1 student from Decatur County is studying at KU Medical Center.

-- 1 Decatur County physician serves as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.
+- 1 Decatur County physician serves as volunteer KU Medical Center faculty member, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

 Strengthening the Health Care Workforce

-- 3 KU Medical Center graduates live and/or practice in Decatur County.
+- 3 KU Medical Center alumni live and/or practice in Decatur County.

 - 2 health care providers have been placed in Decatur County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.